Certified Home Inspectors In Santa Clarita– Why They May Not be Your Best Choice

 How does any of this help the home buyer?

-Most all home buyers need some sort of guidance on how much issues will cost them to repair prior to making a home purchase or course after a very very thorough inspection.
-Unfortunately for the buyer, when the inspector is unable to provide approximate pricing, the home buyer must then spend even more money on “specialists”.
+Most all home buyers need some sort of guidance on how much issues will cost them.
+Unfortunately for the buyer, when the inspector is unable to provide approximate pricing you must then spend even more money on “specialists”.

-Of course there is another component which might hinder the inspectors ability to providing pricing and that is the realtor / home inspector relationship.
+Of course there is another component which might hinder the inspectors ability to providing pricing.
+Experience.
+Not to mention the inspector may not wish to upset his realtor “referrer”.
 Actually, its more like collusion.
 The certified Santa Clarita Home Inspectors are less likely to providing pricing for this singular reason then another other or even all reasons combined.
 For them, the prospect of being removed from the coveted realtor list of 3, is simply too much for these inspectors to bear.

 Share this Post